ColinChartier/klein-baseimage/README.md

 ```
 You'll notice that the services are started as infinite loops.
 This is a small fault of runit.
 Daemons should not be allowed to fork, as the health of a service is determined by whether or not it is currently running.

+### Caveats
+This image doesn't actually use runit for anything except for service management (specifically runsvdir).

+The information on the runit site about things other than services doesn't pertain to this image.
+Only the documentation about services does.

+This image also doesn't have mechanisms for running services whose files are written for init systems than runit.

+Those written for systemd, for example, will need to be ported by hand.

 ## Credits
  - [Docker](https://www.docker.com/)
  - [Phusion Baseimage](https://github.com/phusion/baseimage-docker)